RusticiSoftware/TinCanPython/README.md

 ## Releasing
 To release to PyPI, first make sure that you have a PyPI account set up at https://pypi.python.org/pypi (and at https://testpypi.python.org/pypi if you plan on using the test index).
-You will also need a .pyirc file in your home directory with the following contents.
+You will also need a `.pypirc` file in your home directory with the following contents.

     [distutils]